-ARTICLE XII: BOARD AND TEMPORARY COMMITTEES

-Section 1.
-BOARD COMMITTEES

-The Board may establish one or more committees of the Board, which shall continue to exist until otherwise determined by the Board.
-Only Directors may be appointed to a Committee of the Board.
-If a person appointed to a Committee of the Board ceases to be a Director, such person shall also cease to be a member of any Committee of the Board.
+ARTICLE XII: BOARD AND TEMPORARY COMMITTEES Section 1.
+BOARD COMMITTEES be a Director, such person shall also cease to be a member of any Committee of the Board.
 Each Committee of the Board shall consist of two or more Directors.
 The Board may designate one or more Directors as alternate members of any such committee, who may replace any absent member at any meeting of the committee.
-Committee members may be removed from a committee at any time by a two-thirds (2/3) majority vote of all members of the Board; provided, however, the any Director or Directors which are the subject of the removal action shall not be entitled to vote on such an action or be counted as a member of the Board when calculating the required two-thirds (2/3) vote; and, provided further, however, that in no event shall a Director be removed from a committee unless such removal is approved by not less than a majority of all members of the Board.
+Committee members may be removed from a committee at any time by a two-thirds (2/3) majority vote of all members of the Board; provided, however, that any Director or Directors which are the subject of the removal action shall not be entitled to vote on such an action or be counted as a member of the Board when calculating the required two-thirds (2/3) vote; and, provided further, however, that in no event shall a Director be removed from a committee unless such removal is approved by not less than a majority of all members of the Board.